Marilyn Monroe & Howard Hughes Renovated Bungalows Unveiled At The Beverly Hills Hotel

 — writersweb.la (@writersweb_la) February 21, 2019

-Bungalow three is dedicated to Howard Hughes who lived on the property on and off for thirty years.
+Bungalow 3 is dedicated to Howard Hughes who lived on the property on and off for 30 years.
 The recluse would book up to seven bungalows at a time, and have impostors stay in the others so that nobody would know where he was staying.
-Spacious number three also starts at $8500 a night with one to three bedrooms including a master suite with a private terrace.
+Spacious bungalow 3 also starts at $8,500 a night with one to three bedrooms, including a master suite with a private terrace.
 The motif for the Hughes bungalow is a combination of art deco and aviation-inspired art.

-Guests can order Hughes’ favorite roast beef sandwich which he would ask to be delivered to a nearby tree for pick up.
+Guests can order Hughes’ favorite roast beef sandwich, which he would ask to be delivered to a nearby tree for pick up.

 The Beverly Hills Hotels unveils new bungalows inspired by Marilyn Monroe and Howard Hugheshttps://t.co/1miQSgdpQM #TheBeverlyHillsHotel #BeverlyHillsHotel #BeverlyHills #luxury #luxuryhotel #bungalow #MarilynMonroe #HowardHughes @BevHillsHotel @DC_LuxuryHotels pic.twitter.com/P3JnOJUQLO